brapp0111/AtlasIntegration/README.md

 ### Services

-All standard Home Assistant services for media players, numbers, sensors, and switches are supported.
+All standard Home Assistant services for media players, numbers, and switches are supported.

 ### Attributes